Efrank700/TaskMastr-TS-Backend/README.md

 - Handle actual server requests and socket actions

 ### Currently floating ideas:
- - Control create views to be sent to front-end client based on the type of user
+ - Control/create views to be sent to front-end client based on the type of user
     - adds significant security and simplifies the action while on only large-screen devices, but adds additional complications when it comes to stylizing for something like cordova or react native, where the view and code may have to be adapted for a mobile platform